 <Way forward>

-Introduce the new additional test point of CA_n40A-n41A for FWA with simultaneous Rx-Tx, assuming 4x4 MIMO is supported on band n41.
+Introduce the new additional test point of CA_n40A-n41A for FWA device with simultaneous Rx-Tx, assuming 4x4 MIMO is supported on band n41.
+Interested companies are invited to verify the following 2nd MSD test points of CA_n40A-n41A

 Do not mention MIMO layer in the requirement of specification.